Xerosis Cutis (Dry Skin)

 - Use oil-based moisturizing lotions frequently, especially in the winter, and directly following a bath or shower.

 When to Consult a Dermatologist

 If your skin is has large areas with peeling, is oozing, has a ring-shaped rash, or does not respond to treatment within a few weeks, consult a dermatologist.
-You may have a fungal or bacterial infection, a skin allergy, or some other skin condition.
+You may have a skin allergy, or some other skin condition.
 Excessive scratching of dry skin can also lead to an infection.